mjpernot/pulled-search/README.md

 cp mongo.py.TEMPLATE mongo.py
 ```

-Make the appropriate changes to the Mongo environment.
+Make the appropriate changes to the Mongodb environment.
-  * Make the appropriate changes to connect to RabbitMQ section.
+  * Make the appropriate changes to Mongodb section.
-  * NOTE:  Only needed if selecting the -P option.
+  * NOTE:  Only required if selecting the -P option.
     - user = "USERNAME"
     - passwd = "PASSWORD"
     - host = "HOST_IP"